 Nuclear Site Licence Provision

 Where this process may interact with, impact upon or fall within the boundary of a Nuclear Site Licence holder's site, or may otherwise have any form of affect and/or implication for a nuclear power station, consideration must be given to the relevant provisions of the applicable Nuclear Site Licence Provisions Agreement, the CUSC Bilateral Connection Agreement for that site, paragraph 6.9.4 of the CUSC and Section G3 of the SO/TO Code to ensure compliance with all of these obligations.

+Application Routes

+This procedure covers two routes to process Connection Applications and Modification Applications.

+Applications that are not Gated Applications should follow the process outlined in 3.3 (the “Basic Process”).

+Gated Applications should follow the process outlined in 3.4.

+Subsidiary processes outlined in 3.5 are applicable to all applications unless stated otherwise.

+For the avoidance of doubt this STCP does not cover applications associated with the Gated Process for Projects with Existing Agreements.

 Basic Process